 - Doctors studied over 400 people at least 75 years old for six years.
 Drinkers were only half as likely to develop dementia as abstainers.
 The dementia included Alzheimer’s.116

 - Moderate drinking among older women can benefit memory.
-Moderate drinkers did better on measures of thinking and memory.
+Those who were moderate drinkers did better on measures of thinking and memory.
 On all measures, drinkers did better than abstainers.
 Moderate drinking was having up to two drinks per day.117

 - Researchers completed a study of 1,018 persons age 65-79 measuring their physical and mental health.
 It did so for an average of 23 years.
 Either abstaining or drinking heavily increased risk of cognitive impairment.